1. Home

 How do solar panels work?

 Solar panels convert solar radiation into electricity, then an inverter turns it into the AC electricity that’s usable in your home.
 Sunlight hits semiconductive material on a panel and creates a flow of electrons.
-This electric current is captured by wiring on the panel.
+This electric current moves through wiring on the panel to your home.

 Are solar panels good for the environment?